danielflower/internal-npm-server/README.md

 ### Limitations

 * You cannot publish artifacts to your internal server.
 In fact, using this breaks npm publish.
+* Any dependencies pointing to GitHub or git repos will not be changed.
+Only use modules hosted in the official NPM registry if that's a problem.
 * This application has not been stress tested.

 Installation
 ------------

+### Download

+Download the .zip or .tar.gz from the [releases page](https://github.com/danielflower/internal-npm-server/releases).

 ### Install the server